"The fact that you are willing to say,

 The other was, I Can See Clearly Now by Wayne Dyer, which is also an autobiography handled in a very interesting manner.
 Another fascinating life, and still living it fully.
 Though I learned so much about him and his early life in the book, what I took out of it mostly was my travels with Wayne, how and when I walked away, and then much later came back to his fine teachings, and yet, even though there is so much that he has taught that has resonated perfectly with me, there is also much that has not, and that I don't understand in the way he does.

-I read his first book publication shortly after it came out.
-It hit the world by storm in a very short time and it was called, Your Erroneous Zones.
+I read his first book published shortly after it came out.
+It hit the world by storm in a very short time and it was called Your Erroneous Zones.
 Since I was studying a lot of self-help psychology in the early seventies, this book was perfect for me at the time and I loved it.
-His follow up second book, Pulling Your Own Strings, was equally powerful for me and was what I needed at the time, along with a few million others on the planet.
+His follow up the second book, Pulling Your Own Strings, was equally powerful for me and was what I needed at the time, along with a few million others on the planet.

 I was very much into Transactional Analysis from, I'm Okay, You're Okay, and other similar books then as well.
 I was looking for ways to understand my emotions, other people and what they did, my own motivations, and so much more.
 I read everything I got my hands on from a wide variety of authors introducing this new genre of self-help books.